OsamagbeMichael/SlingShot_business/README.md

-#View this project live on https://slingshotrental.netlify.app/
+# View this project live on https://slingshotrental.netlify.app/

-#Optimized for mobile and desktop
+*optimized for mobile and desktop*